 Phase 2: Decompose into Testable Units via Gherkin Scenarios

 OpenAPI-to-Gherkin workflows commonly map one feature to one resource and one scenario to each response path.
-In the article's example, the OpenAPI spec above yields:
+In this example, the OpenAPI spec above yields:

 Each scenario becomes a failing test.
 The Gherkin layer is the stable contract; implementations can change without modifying the feature file.
 As Clearpoint Digital explains: "We abstract the imperative implementation to the step definition layer, so if that implementation changes, we only need to change the step definitions, not both the steps and feature files."